-There are times when you have a limited access to the network, whether you are on a trip around the world not willing to spend lavishly on roaming services, or on a train with internet connection breaking all the time.
-This is the third part of the series how to make your application accessible in those moments.
-The previous part was about caching application assets, so you don’t need a network access to run an application consecutive time.
+There are times when you have limited access to the network, whether you are on a trip around the world not willing to spend lavishly on roaming services, or on a train with internet connection breaking all the time.
+This is the third part of the series on how to make your application accessible in those moments.
+The previous part was about caching application assets, so you don’t need network access to run an application consecutive time.
 Today, another important aspect, so without further ado, please enjoy, guide how to keep your data offline.

 Firstly, I want to quickly toss a few tips and approaches that I found on the internet in terms of offline data.
 Every application is different hence there is no single solution for this problem.

 I think this scenario is fairly easy.
 All you need to do is to cache your data and come up with some invalidation mechanism.
-There is a clone of hacker news, capable of working without the internet connection and showed recently by Addy Osmani on Google IO conference.
+There is a clone of hacker news, capable of working without the internet connection and showed recently by Addy Osmani at Google IO conference.
 They are using firebase so it’s not the simplest case as you have to deal with real-time updates as well.
 Although, in a simpler scenario if you have a REST API you could just cache your requests as any other assets using service worker as I described in the previous part of this series.
-For example using sw-toolbox.
+For example, using sw-toolbox.

-This scenario is a way more complicated.
+This scenario is way more complicated.
 You have to store new data locally then merge it and resolve conflicts when going online.
 Also, this is my scenario, in plus, I have to deal with real-time updates from Firebase.
 I’ve done some research about helpful libraries and solutions, so I want to share this with you.
-However, I eventually come up with a custom solution which is inspired by what I found.
+However, I eventually come up with a custom solution that is inspired by what I found.